End of Support and End of Life Policy

 B. End of Life.

 i.
-A Release will be considered “End of Life” (“EOL”) when the Release is five or more versions behind the most recent Release.
+A Release will be considered “End of Life” (“EOL”) when the Release is four (4) or more versions behind the most recent Release.

 ii.
 Once a Release reaches EOL, such Release is not eligible for upgrade, and Customer may not renew its Subscription.
 Instead, Customer must migrate to a new Platform9 control plane in order to upgrade to a current Release and/or renew its Subscription.
 Customer should initiate a Support case to commence this process.